Are you interested in working on-campus or doing internship while you are attending Oxy? See below for more information.

 4. When the card arrives, present it to the HR

 Your SSN Card will arrive within next 6 weeks.
-The Human Resources Office does NOT keep this card, they only require you to present the card to comply with the regulation.
+The Human Resources Office does NOT keep this card, they only require you to present the card to comply with federal regulation.
+They will record the Social Security number and return the card to you.

 5. Safeguard your SSN card.